Scaling Embedding Layers in Language Models: Challenges of Scaling Vocabulary Size in Embedding Layers

 \section{Challenges of Scaling Vocabulary Size in Embedding Layers}

-Scaling the vocabulary size is the most straightforward way to enlarge an embedding layer, but we find that larger vocabularies degrade performance beyond a certain threshold and significantly increase accelerator usage during decoding.
+Scaling the token vocabulary size is the most straightforward way to enlarge an embedding layer, but we find that larger token vocabularies degrade performance beyond a certain threshold and significantly increase accelerator usage during decoding.
 We pre-train GPT-2 models \citep{radford2019language} with three sizes of non-embedding parameters: 85M (small), 302M (medium), and 708M (large) on the WebText dataset \citep{openwebtext}, testing six vocabulary sizes ranging from 32,768 to 2,097,152.
 The tokenizers are trained using the BPE algorithm \citep{gage1994new, sennrich2015neural}.
 We follow the implementation in \citet{tao2024scaling}, which allows token merges across word boundaries.
-Each model is trained on 80 billion tokens.
+Each model is trained on 80B tokens.
 Since larger vocabularies produce fewer tokens for the same dataset, they effectively enable models to process more data.
-Additional implementation details are provided in Appendix~\ref{subsec:webtext_details}.
+Additional implementation details such as training hyperparameters are provided in Appendix~\ref{subsec:webtext_details}.

 Figure~\ref{fig:bpc_vary_vocab} presents the average bits per character (BPC) on the WebText validation set.
 We report BPC instead of cross-entropy loss because the latter is sensitive to vocabulary size, with larger vocabularies typically producing higher losses.
 BPC, by contrast, is a common vocabulary-insensitive metric for comparing models trained with different tokenizers \citep{huang2024compression}.
 We observe that BPC for all three models initially improves with larger vocabulary sizes but eventually deteriorates.